WordPress/gutenberg/packages/edit-navigation/README.md

 There are two types of item that can be added to a navigation:

-1. Navigation links - these utilise the `core/navigation-link` block and are _not_ persisted as blocks.
+1. Navigation link blocks - these utilise the `core/navigation-link` block but are not _persisted_ as blocks.
-2. Block-based links - these are any item that is _not_ a `core/navigation-link` block.
+2. Block-based items - these are any item that is _not_ a `core/navigation-link` block.
 They are persisted as blocks (via a wrapper - see below).

 By default, Navigation link items are serialized and persisted as `nav_menu_item` posts.
 No serialized block HTML is stored for these standard link blocks.